 What do you write?

-I write mostly fantasy but I dabble in other genres such as paranormal, dystopian, horror, and sci-fi.
-My interest is all over the place so I’ve never been one to stick to one thing.
+Mostly fantasy but I dabble in other genres such as paranormal, dystopian, horror, and sci-fi.
+I love branching out.

 What do you read?

 Anything that can hold my short attention span.
 Fantasy.
 Thriller/suspense.
 Dystopian.
 Sci-fi.
 Horror.
 Romance.
 Really anything that can stretch my mind.
-I’m especially partial to dark, eerie things.
-This is probably why I love a good old haunted house story.
+I’m especially partial to strange, eerie things.
+A good old haunted house story hits the spot.
 If you have any good recommendations please shoot me a rec here or over at Goodreads. 🙂

 What are your interests?

 I wish I could make a list of fun tidbits that would make me sound cool but I’ll do what I can.
 Aside from reading and writing, I love to run.
 Runner’s high is a thing and I’m always first in line for it.
 Above all, I love hanging out with the family and playing card games.
 I might be a bit of an adrenaline junkie because I love roller coasters.
 At some point I’m hoping to get the opportunity to skydive or zip line.
 That would be epic!
-Though I’m not much of a binge watcher, I do enjoy a good Netflix movie/series.
-Not a fan of cable TV.
-It bores me.
-I absolutely love playing video games.
-Rocket League obsessed.
-Grew up with the Tomb Raider series and older games like Mario and Donkey Kong.
-I could nerd out and list more but we’ll keep it to a minimum.
-Today, I prefer more story-driven, single player games.
+I’m also helplessly distracted by Netflix/video games.

 How did you get into writing?

 I started dabbling in my late teens.
 I had this idea I thought would make a fun story for a video game.
-It was an adventure/action type of story set in New Zealand.
+It was an adventure/action story set in New Zealand.
 Then I realized it would work so much better as a novel.
 So I wrote and finished my first three chapters of that story and then never continued it, lol.
 I was lost at the time because I knew absolutely nothing about writing.
-Even the basics, I had no concept of it whatsoever.
-I still have that first draft and would probably die of embarrassment if anyone saw it!
 The desire to better know the craft inevitably brought me to a free writer’s course called F2k Social (today known as Writer’s Village University.)
 The course opened up a whole new world.
 I learned the basics of writing.
 I connected with other writers and got support.
 I created new stories, mostly bits and pieces, nothing really connecting.
 And from there I kept growing.
-Met other writers.
-Had my first few critique partners.
-Some were okay, some never worked out.
-Some are close friends today.
-I’m very blessed to have them.

 Batman!
 Always Batman!
 Because he’s Batman!